engelsjk/goclipmaps/README.md

 The package [```JoshVarga/svgparser```](github.com/JoshVarga/svgparser) helps to parse the XML string in order to isolate the specific SVG path string.

 Finally, [```engelsjk/svgg```](https://github.com/engelsjk/svgg) takes in the SVG path string, parses out each command and uses the [```fogleman/gg```](https://github.com/fogleman/gg) rendering engine to draw the paths to a canvas. ```engelsjk/svgg``` was forked from the raster rendering engine [```srwiley/oksvg```](https://github.com/srwiley/oksvg) and modified to draw SVG to ```fogleman/gg``` instead of a raster image.

+## Caveats

+* This clipping process is really only intended for GeoJSON Polygons but there are no safety checks on that at the moment.
+* The package [```engelsjk/geojson2svg```](https://github.com/engelsjk/geojson2svg) is fairly untested at this point so it's unclear how robustly it handles the full scope of GeoJSON features.
+* Similarly, the package [```engelsjk/svgg```](https://github.com/engelsjk/svgg) is very much a hack at the moment and it only works for drawing Polygons intended for clipping.
+Future development might include support for other feature types and allow for both clipping and general drawing.